 Mucomyst Side Effects

-Generic Name: acetylcysteine
+Generic name: acetylcysteine

 For the Consumer

-Applies to acetylcysteine: inhalation solution
+Applies to acetylcysteine: oral capsule, oral powder, oral solution

 Along with its needed effects, acetylcysteine (the active ingredient contained in Mucomyst) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking acetylcysteine:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking acetylcysteine:

 Some side effects of acetylcysteine may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- nausea or vomiting
+- Mild nausea